Jinglemisk/king-of-the-mountain/DEVELOPER_GUIDE.md

 2. Minimize state updates (batch updates when possible)
 3. Use React DevTools Profiler to identify slow components
 4. Consider memoizing expensive calculations with `useMemo`

+### Card Manager Not Working

+**Problem**: Changes to `cardManager.ts` don't appear in game

+**Solutions**:
+1. **Create a NEW game** - Card Manager only affects new lobbies, not existing ones
+2. Check for TypeScript errors in `cardManager.ts` (dev server console)
+3. Verify card names match exactly (case-sensitive):
+   - Use `Dagger` not `dagger`
+   - Use `LordsSword` not `Lord'sSword` in config keys
+4. Reload dev server if hot-reload didn't trigger
+5. Check browser console for warnings about missing factory functions

+**Problem**: Cards not appearing in expected order (priority not working)

+**Solutions**:
+1. Remember: Priority cards are **shuffled among themselves** first
+2. Priority cards go to top, but order within priority group is random
+3. To test a specific card first, set quantity: 1 with priority: true
+4. Check multiple games - RNG may vary results

+**Problem**: Deck is empty or missing cards

+**Solutions**:
+1. Ensure at least one card is enabled per tier you're testing
+2. Check `quantity` is > 0 for enabled cards
+3. Verify you're testing the right tier (T1, T2, T3, Luck)
+4. Check Firebase console - deck arrays should not be empty at game start

 ---